desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

   level of the method is strictly higher than the "accept CDS/CDNSKEY after a while"-approach that is already in use at several ccTLD registries ("Accept after Delay", [@!RFC8078], Section 3.3).
 This is because the method described here adds stronger guarantees, but removes nothing.
-Perhaps this means that co-publication of CDS/CDNSKEY at the Child apex should be mandatory.
-(This in turn may interact somehow with the Child's opt-out option.)

 - Actors in the chain(s) of trust of the zone(s) used for bootstrapping (the DNS Operator themselves, plus entities further up in the chain) can undermine the